aws-samples/python-data-science-template/README.md

 This structure has been used in a few other places as well, e.g., [aws-samples/sagemaker-rl-energy-storage-system](https://github.com/aws-samples/sagemaker-rl-energy-storage-system) and [aws-samples/amazon-sagemaker-gluonts-entrypoint](https://github.com/aws-samples/amazon-sagemaker-gluonts-entrypoint).
-Feel free to look at those repositories and observed their project structure documented in their `README.md`.
+Feel free to look at those repositories and observe the project structure documented in their `README.md`.

 ## Security